-At the school, most students are undefined residents; in fact, 92% of all students reside in undefined.
+At the school, most students are Ohio residents; in fact, 92% of all students reside in Ohio.
 However, 8% of students come from out-of-state .

 The student to faculty ratio at Franklin University is 12:1.
-This means that you should have no trouble getting the academic support you need from Franklin University to thrive in your studies.
+This means that you should have no trouble getting the academic support you need to thrive in your studies.